Grand Duke Vladimir Kirillovich of Russia

-Grand Duke Vladimir Kirillovich of Russia (Владимир Кириллович Романов; – 21 April 1992) was the Head of the Imperial Family of Russia, a position which he claimed from 1938 to his death.
+Grand Duke Vladimir Kirillovich of Russia (Владимир Кириллович Романов; – 21 April 1992) was the Head of the Imperial Family of Russia, a position which he claimed from 1938 to his death in 1992.

 Early life

 Vladimir was born Prince Vladimir Kirillovich of Russia at Porvoo in the Grand Duchy of Finland, the only son of Grand Duke Cyril Vladimirovich and Grand Duchess Viktoria Feodorovna (née Princess Victoria Melita of Saxe-Coburg and Gotha).
 Vladimir's paternal grandparents were Grand Duke Vladimir Alexandrovich of Russia and Grand Duchess Maria Pavlovna (née Duchess Marie of Mecklenburg-Schwerin).
-His maternal grandparents were Alfred, Duke of Saxe-Coburg and Gotha and Grand Duchess Marie Alexandrovna of Russia.
+His maternal grandparents were Alfred, Duke of Saxe-Coburg and Gotha (the second son and fourth child of Queen Victoria) and Grand Duchess Marie Alexandrovna of Russia.
+He was described as a large and handsome child, who resembled his granduncle Alexander III.

 Vladimir's family had fled to Finland after the Russian Revolution of 1917.
 His family left Finland in 1920, moving to Coburg, Germany.
 On 8 August 1922 Vladimir's father declared himself Curator of the Russian throne.
 Two years later on 31 August 1924 his father went a step further and assumed the title Emperor and Autocrat of all the Russias.
 With his father's assumption of the Imperial title Vladimir was granted the title of Tsesarevich (heir apparent) and Grand Duke with the style of Imperial Highness.
 In 1930 his family left Germany for Saint-Briac, France where his father set up his court.

 In the 1930s Vladimir lived for a period in England studying at the University of London and working at the Blackstone agricultural equipment factory in Lincolnshire.
 He later returned to France moving to Brittany where he became a landowner.